 .
 The Sixth Avenue Business District is a lively area with restaurants, bars, clubs and locally owned, very eclectic businesses.
 Here you will find some of the best and most popular breakfast spots in Tacoma, including Shakabrah and the Old Milwaukee Cafe.

 This is a great video by the City of Tacoma about all the great shops, restaurants and businesses on the Ave.

 Engine House 9 is a great pub that brews its own beer.
 Originally a firehouse, it was converted to a tavern in 1975 and is registered as a Historic Landmark.
 The Engine House has been serving lunch and dinner for years and is now serving breakfast on the weekends.

 Engine House #9

-There are some terrific restaurants on the Ave., including Primo Grill, Asado and Dirty Oscars Annex.
+There are some terrific restaurants on the Ave., including Primo Grill and Asado.
 And if “music” is your thing, don’t miss Jazzbones.
 If you live in this district you can go shopping, have a drink, grab a bite to eat and hit the clubs, all without a car!